peer-digital/peerai/deployment/README.md

 2. Navigate to Settings > Secrets and variables > Actions
 3. Add the following secrets:
    - `SSH_PRIVATE_KEY`: The contents of the `PrivateKey.rsa` file
-   - `GITHUB_PAT`: The Personal Access Token you created in the previous step
+   - `GH_PAT`: The Personal Access Token you created in the previous step

 ## Deployment Methods